Incoming Webhooks

 Device Registration: If the device is not yet registered with EnergyID, the /hello endpoint will return a WebhookClaimInfo object containing a claim code and URL.
 This URL should be displayed on the device’s configuration page, allowing the user to click on it and link the device to their EnergyID record.

-- Data Hub Information: Once the device has been claimed, the /hello endpoint will return a WebhookConnectionInfo object.
-This contains the webhook URL, the required HTTP headers (including an authorization token), and the allowed upload interval for sending data to the EnergyID Data Hub.
+- Webhook Information: Once the device has been claimed, the /hello endpoint will return a WebhookConnectionInfo object.
+This contains the webhook URL, the required HTTP headers (including an authorization token), and the allowed upload interval for sending data to EnergyID.

 -

-- Sending Data: Once the device has access to the Data Hub, it can start sending measurement data to the provided webhook URL.
+- Sending Data: Once the device has access to the webhook, it can start sending measurement data to the provided webhook URL.
 Make sure to include the required HTTP headers in each request.

 Updating Connection Information: The authorization token included in the connection information is valid for 48 hours and must be refreshed regularly.
 We recommend polling the /hello endpoint every 24 hours to renew the token and check for any changes in webhook policy.